Doing Business with DIR

 - Solicitations or vendor negotiations may terminate at any time during the process if it is determined by DIR to be in the best interest of our customers and the State.

-Prime vendors can also name resellers for their products/services under their master contract.
+Prime vendors can also name subcontractors and resellers for their products/services under their master contract.

-How to Become a Reseller for a Prime Vendor
+How to Become a Subcontractor or Reseller for a Prime Vendor

-Prime vendors and resellers work together directly to establish their relationship; DIR is not involved in the process
+Prime vendors and subcontractors/resellers work together directly to establish their relationship; DIR is not involved in the process.

 - Contact the prime vendor and negotiate directly.
 This process is handled exclusively between the reseller and the prime vendor.

-- The prime vendor submits an amended HUB Subcontracting Plan (HSP) to the DIR Contract Manager to add your company as an authorized reseller.
-Once reviewed and approved, the DIR contract manager will add your company to the contract and your company will show as a retailer on the Contract detail page.
+- The prime vendor submits an amended HUB Subcontracting Plan (HSP) to the DIR Contract Manager to add your company as an authorized reseller or as a subcontractor.
+Once reviewed and approved, the DIR contract manager will add your company to the contract and your company will show as a reseller or subcontractor on the Contract detail page.

 - How to Search for Contracts